COVID-19 Privacy Notice Update

 - Every day services (previously known as Seven Day Working) – exploring the benefits of weekend services, and charting comparisons with best practice in similar organisations

 - Equality and diversity – developing a bespoke equality impact assessment to support other work streams and exploring ways to gather improved equality data Information technology – scoping options for a shared patient record

 - Quality governance – developing a mock inspection tool to develop a consistent standard, which will also support CQC inspections

 - Research and innovation – supplying evidence to support work stream priorities

 - Workforce – developing baselines for statutory training and wider workforce planning

-The Trust is continuing to work with Dudley CCG, Dudley Group of Hospitals NHS Trust, Dudley and Walsall Mental Health Partnership NHS Trust, Dudley Council and Dudley Voluntary Services as part of the aim to develop a new Integrated Community Provider Trust which will integrate GP-led providers across health and social care.
+The Trust is continuing to work with Dudley CCG, Dudley Group of Hospitals NHS Trust, Dudley Integrated Health and Care NHS Trust, Dudley Council and Dudley Voluntary Services as part of the aim to develop an Integrated Community Provider Trust within Dudley which will integrate GP-led providers across health and social care.

-Further information in relation to this is available via the Dudley CCG website.
+Further information in relation to this is available via Dudley Integrated Health and Care NHS Trusts’ Website.

 Black Country Healthcare NHS FT is working with other health and social care organisations to develop a Shared Care Record.
 We will share information that will form part of your Shared Care Record.
 The Shared Care Record allows health and care professionals involved in your care to view your records to help them understand your needs and make the best decisions with you, and for you.

 Information we hold about you will be available, to read only, to other Health and care professionals in Birmingham and Solihull, Coventry and Warwickshire, and Herefordshire and Worcestershire when they are involved in your health or social care.